stefaanc/steps/docs/powershell/playing-with-scopes_a-successful-call.md

 ##### Notes

-1. `do_exec` runs a new instance of the script that was calledfrom the outer powershell scope
+1. `do_exec` runs a new instance of the script that was called from the outer powershell scope

    Powershell doesn't allow you to implement redirections from within a script (as you can do with `exec` in bash).
 The way around this is to call a new instance of the script with the necessary redirections.
-The second instance effectively runs the code.
+The second instance effectively runs the code of your script.

    Care has to be taken that the first instance is not continuing after the second instance completes.
-Hence the `break` statement at the end of the `do_exec` function.
+Hence the `exit 0` statement at the end of the `do_exec` function.

 2. `do_exec` is called from 1st `do_script` only